dklounge/workshop-1/teachers/teaching_tips.md

+<!SLIDE bullets subsection>
 # Teaching Tips

-* Following is some advice about how to teach a Railsbridge Open Workshop
+Following is some advice about how to teach a Railsbridge Open Workshop

-* We'll also ask you to share your experiences teaching (or TA'ing) with the room
+We'll also ask you to share your experiences teaching (or TA'ing) with the room

+.notes Hi!
+These are some notes for the teacher of teachers. :-)

+<!SLIDE bullets>
 # Schedule

 * Everybody comes together for opening session